-Labor Management Polations 2022 2023 2024 Labor Management Relations Total М F Total М F Total М F % of employees covered by Collective Bargaining Agreements (GRI 2-30) 136 130 1% of group-wide regular employees (125 out of 12,543 regular employees) Number of consultations conducted with employees concerning employee related policies 3,130 (count of employees, not events) 2 0
+Labor Management Polations 2022 2023 2024 Labor Management Relations Total М F Total М F Total М F % of employees covered by Collective Bargaining Agreements (GRI 2-30) 136 130 regul (125 of group- lar empl out of 1 ar emplo oyees 2,543 Number of consultations conducted with employees concerning employee related policies 3,130 (count of employees, not events) 2 0

-Davao Sugar has a collective bargaining agreement with its employees' union, the only duly recognized workers' union in the Filinvest Group to date.
+\ Davao Sugar has a collective bargaining agreement with its employees' union, the only duly recognized workers' union in the Filinvest Group to date.

-Count of employees involved, not events.
+\\ Count of employees involved, not events.